tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

    collation (see `the section called
    “Collations” <../collations.md>`__).

-   You can query Sphinx to return (no more than) N top matches for each group accordingly to WITHIN GROUP ORDER BY.
+   You can query Manticore to return (no more than) N top matches for each group accordingly to WITHIN GROUP ORDER BY.

    ::